-Fifteen years ago, the only way to measure the relevance of an online business was through small visitor counters displayed at the headers of web pages.
+Fifteen years ago, the only way to measure the relevance of online business was through small visitor counters displayed at the headers of web pages.
 They represented the popularity of any portal in a simplified way.
 However, in 2005 Google changed course and created Google Analytics.
+Nowadays store people counters have evolve dramatically!

 Anyone in digital and online marketing relies on this tool to measure the behavior of their visitors when accessing their websites.
 Its release caused a paradigm shift as it revealed a unique series of data analytics including the amount of time spent on each page, navigation patterns, visits to individual pages and the geographical location of the users.
 Today, using this piece of software, online businesses can sophisticate and optimize their promotions, test cross-selling strategies and precisely measure the conversion rate of their visits.